qamania/Tech-Skills-Matrix-QA/README.md

 ## Matrix maintenance plan

-- We plan to review and update the matrix regularly, including the review of PR and issues
+- [ ] We plan to review and update the matrix regularly, including the review of PR and issues
-- We plan to add a self-assessment tool to the matrix
+- [x] We plan to add a self-assessment tool to the matrix
-- We plan to add a roadmap for QA engineers
+- [ ] We plan to add a roadmap for Quality Engineers